remarkablemark/html-dom-parser/README.md

 [domhandler](https://github.com/fb55/domhandler) has been upgraded to v5 so some [parser options](https://github.com/fb55/htmlparser2/wiki/Parser-options) like `normalizeWhitespace` have been removed.

-## Security contact information

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
-Tidelift will coordinate the fix and disclosure.

 ## Release

 Release and publish are automated by [Release Please](https://github.com/googleapis/release-please).